linphone-40685558/group3-coursework/usecases/usecase9.md

 ## Main Success Scenario

-- User requests a report on the population of cities in the provided region (Eg. Southeast Asia).
+- Researcher requests a report on the population of cities in the provided region (Eg. Southeast Asia).

 - The system retrieves population data for all cities.